Eco-Flow/training/docs/commandline.md

 "hist5" was the name I used, but you can call it whatever command you wish, as long as it doesn't already exist.
 </details>

+**Step 5.
+Save your history**
+<br><br>
+Finally, it is a good idea to save you command history from time to time.

+Luckily you can use the history command.
+Save your current session command history and then save it to a file called "my_history.txt"

+Then use the VSCode file system, in the browser panel on the left hand side.
+Right click the my_history.txt file and select DOWNLOAD, to download the file to your local machine.